 - On the second Friday of the month at 9:30 AM at the Gilbert White Community Centre (formally the RSL Hall), Fifth Street, Gladstone, South Australia, for committee meeting, book club discussion, sharing of unusual words and a story on a set theme.

 - The Creative Writing meeting is on the fourth Wednesday of the month at 6:30 PM in the Crystal Brook Hospital Meeting room.
-Members who are willing take it in turns to stimulate the rest of the groups mind with tasks or exercises.
+Members who are willing to take it in turns to stimulate the rest of the group’s mind with tasks or exercises.

 Laura Literary Awards

-Entries close for the Laura Literary Awards on Friday 24th March 2017
+Entries close for the Laura Literary Awards 2021 on Friday 7th May 2021.
+Please post your entries well before closing date.